jh222xk/bean/README.md

 then run `bower install` (If you get something like `Unable to find a suitable version for...` always choose 1.4 (and is required by bean).

+If you run into troubles with gulp or bower, try installing them globally as follows:
+`npm install gulp -g`, `npm install -g bower`.

 ## Run it
 Just run: `gulp serve` and a server will listen to `http://localhost:3000`